 What Can You Do With an Engineering Degree?
-Top 17 Engineering Degree Jobs
+(With 17 Jobs)

 What are the different types of engineering degrees?

-There are a few different engineering degree options available depending on your career goals.
-The following are the available engineering degrees to consider pursuing:
+There are a few engineering degree options available depending on your career goals.
+Here are some engineering degrees to consider pursuing:

 1. Associate degree in engineering